niclasmattsson/Supergrid/README.md

     :rampingcosts => false,
     :disabletechs => [],
     :disableregions => [],
+    :datafolder => "",                  # Full path to GIS input data.
+Set to "" to use the folder in HOMEDIR/.GlobalEnergyGIS_config.
     :resultsfile => "results.jld2"      # use "" to skip saving the results in the database )
 ```